UVA Serpentine Society

 Phone: (860) 785-0909 • Email: firstname.lastname@example.org

-Must have graduated high school from one of the nine Bay Area counties in California: Alameda, Contra Costa, Marin, San Francisco, San Mateo, Santa Clara County, Napa, Sonoma or Solano.
+- Graduate from a high school in one of the nine Bay Area counties; Alameda, Contra Costa, Marin, San Francisco, San Mateo, Santa Clara County, Napa, Sonoma or Solano;

 For more information and application: https://sites.google.com/site/tangscholarship/